npalladium/env-loader/README.md

 ## License

-- The current library is MIT licensed.
+- The current library is licensed under the MIT License.
 - [evarify](https://github.com/gtaylor/evarify) is licensed under the MIT License.